kleinfreund/kleinfreund.de/src/pages/about.md

   <img src="/img/me.jpg" alt ="Portrait of the author" style="position: absolute;">
 </p>

-I primarily write HTML, CSS, and JavaScript with a focus on accessibility and user interactions.
+I build websites and web applications with a focus on accessibility and user interactions.
 Find more details in my [CV](/cv).

 On the web: